ikunetwork/WhitePaper/README.md

 #  IKU - The New Digital License

-**Trading Clinical Trial Data Rights as a Method of Advancing Drug Discovery**
+**Trade Clinical Trial Data Rights as a Method of Advancing Drug Discovery**

 by Gregory Rigano & Michael Kisselgof